sofia-fischer/philo-blog/content/posts/2024-09-evolutionary-architecture.md

 ### Architectural Quantum

-> “An architectural quantum is an independently deployable component with high functional cohesion, high static
+> An architectural quantum is an independently deployable component with high functional cohesion, high static
-> coupling, which includes all the structural elements required for the system to function properly.”
+> coupling, which includes all the structural elements required for the system to function properly.

 Independently deployable means that the component can be deployed without the need to deploy other components.
 High static coupling refers how services are wired together (in contrast to dynamic coupling, which refers to how